 Historic monasteries built of faith and stone

 Carved into the steep vertical rock, the Monastery of Panagia Pelekiti is one of the most impressive attractions in the area.
 It has two churches, Analipseos and Panagias, both built in 1640.
 Petras Monastery is even older (1553) and its altar is built based on the structure of those of Mt Athos.
-Korona (‘Crown’) Monastery will remind you of a castle, and from here up high you’ll admire the glorious surroundings.
+Korona (‘Crown’) Monastery will remind you of a castle, and from its high vantage point, you’ll admire the glorious surroundings.
 Its murals were painted in 1587 and its altar with its ornate wooden iconostasis dates back to the 16th century.

 Romantic hideaways and villas or rooms to rent fully equipped to accommodate families and groups of friends.
-Enjoy your holidays in the villages of Kalyvia Pezoulas, Kastania, Kryoneri, Lambero, Belokomitis and especially Neohori, you’ll find beautiful stone guest houses with all modern comforts, fireplaces, lake views, cafes and restaurants.
+Enjoy your holidays in the villages of Kalyvia Pezoulas, Kastania, Kryoneri, Lambero, Belokomitis and especially Neohori.
+You’ll find beautiful stone guest houses with all modern comforts, fireplaces, lake views, cafes and restaurants.